 The baseline landings used for the Georgia through North Carolina region were the average annual landings from 2012 through 2014.
-Table 4.9.3 shows estimated commercial landings for the GA-NC stock in 2017 under all ACL alternatives (Action 4) using a combination of the minimum size limits (Action 8) and trip limits (Action 9).
+Table 4.9.3 shows estimated commercial landings for the GA-NC stock in 2017 under all annual catch limit (ACL) alternatives (Action 4) using a combination of the minimum size limits (Action 8) and trip limits (Action 9).